floshin/acrolib/glossary.md

 ---

-We divide the Acrobatic terms into the following categories according to the categorising terms in the "Table of Difficulty" of Acrobatic Gymnastics, adding *Dance* and *Conditioning* as additional categories of relevance.
+We divide the Acrobatic terms into the following categories according to the categorising terms in the "Table of Difficulty" of Acrobatic Gymnastics.
+In form of *Dance* and *Exercises* we add two additional highly relevant categories for reference.

 * Partner work
     * Balance